LS4GAN/uvcgan/README.md

 whose IDs are in the `CUDA_VISIBLE_DEVICES`.

+## What is the structure of a model directory?

+`uvcgan` saves each model in a separate directory that contains:
+ - `MODEL/config.json` -- model architecture, training, and evaluation
+    configurations
+ - `MODEL/net_*.pth`  -- PyTorch weights of model networks
+ - `MODEL/opt_*.pth`  -- PyTorch weights of training optimizers
+ - `MODEL/shed_*.pth` -- PyTorch weights of training schedulers
+ - `MODEL/checkpoints/` -- training checkpoints
+ - `MODEL/evals/`     -- evaluation results

+## Training fails with "Config collision detected" error

+`uvcgan` enforces a one-model-per-directory policy to prevent accidental overwrites of existing models.
+Each model directory must have a unique configuration - if you try to place a model with different settings in a directory that already contains a model, you'll receive a "Config collision detected" error.

+This safeguard helps prevent situations where you might accidentally lose trained models by starting a new training run with different parameters in the same directory.

+Solutions:
+1. To overwrite the old model: delete the old `config.json` configuration file and restart the training process.
+2. To preserve the old model: modify the training script of the new model and update the `label` or `outdir` configuration options to avoid collisions.

 # Contributing

 All contributions are welcome.
 To ensure code consistency among a diverse set